Jbleezy/BO1-Reimagined/README.md

 * Gives 10 points when dealing impact damage

 #### V-R11
+* Now has a small splash damage (still only affects one player or zombie)
+* Can affect yourself
 * Human zombies now target the closest zombie to them
+* Zombies die when they get close to a human zombie
 * Director is no longer attracted towards the human zombie
-* Zombies die when they get close to a human zombie
-* Human zombie lasts for 10 seconds unupgraded, 15 seconds upgraded
-* Upgraded: the human zombie explodes when it dies
-* Upgraded: removed explosion effect from shooting the same human zombie multiple times
 * Shooting the Director while he is calm no longer makes him angry
+* Owner of V-R11 gets 50% of any points that the player who they shot earns for its duration (previously 75%)
 * Unupgraded: permamently makes the Director calm when shot at him
-* Owner of V-R11 gets 50% of any points that the player who they shot earns for its duration (previously 75%)
+* Unupgraded: human zombie lasts for 10 seconds
+* Upgraded: human zombie lasts for 15 seconds
+* Upgraded: human zombie explodes when it dies
+* Upgraded: removed explosion effect from shooting the same human zombie multiple times

 #### Baby Gun
 * Fixed a bug that caused an error to happen when shrinking enemies and allowing them to regrow many times throughout a game